 “Michael said it was a shrine to a bird who saved a child.”

 “Eeeccht.”
 Jango hocked with disapproval.
-“When any bird-forgery was forbidden, Nemo, the first Virgil Blue, carved the statue to represent the Biggest Bird.
-Only his holy hands could depict its brilliance.
-That’s no child, it’s Nemo, for scale.
-It’s a donation box, but I use it as my address for incoming mail.
+“Back when any-and-all bird-forgery was forbidden, Nemo, the first Virgil Blue, carved the statue to represent the Biggest Bird.
+Only his holy hands could depict it.
+That’s no child, it’s Nemo, full-grown, for scale.
+It’s a donation-box, but I use it as my address for incoming mail.
 I guess nowadays it’s a shrine to a bird who saved a child.”
-Jango braced himself against the bell-tower and leaned on a cane like a giant wing-wrapped cricket.
+Jango stood, bracing himself against the bell-tower, and he walked leaning on a cane like a giant wing-wrapped cricket.
 “This reminds me of a story.
 What’s your name, fledgling?”

 “Jay.”
-Jay hesitated to help the old monk stand, as he seemed to hold his own.
+Jay hesitated to help the old monk, as he seemed able enough on his own.

-“Jay, bring that brass incense burner.”
-Jango sniffed Faith’s cricket.
+“Jay, bring that brass incense-burner.”
+Jango unwrapped Faith’s bug-stick.
 Dan’s wing-work had preserved the odorous exoskeleton.
-Jay opened the brass burner and Jango stuck the cricket in it upright.
+Jay opened the brass burner and Jango stuck the cricket in it, butt-down.
 He shook one sleeve and a purple lighter fell into his hand.
 He lit the cricket’s eyes and Jay closed the burner.
 “Oran doran, doran dora.
 Virgils and students, tonight’s closing remarks will be in English to accommodate our visitor.
 Enjoy your pastries!
-Jay brought tonight’s dessert, and tonight’s cricket.”
+Jay brought tonight’s dessert and tonight’s cricket.”

 “Jay is a photographer.
-Everyone, say cheese!”
-Everyone smiled until Jay took a photo.
+Everyone say cheese!”
+The monks all smiled until Jay took a photo.
 “Jay is friends with Faith Featherway, whom I’ve met twice before: once ten years ago in Wyoming, once ten years prior to that quite locally.”

 Jay didn’t understand, but he wouldn’t interrupt.
 He prepared his notepad as Virgil Jango Skyy lectured to the congregation.

-“Once, Virgil Skyy was sitting in the grass beside Virgil Blue on a misty morning,” said the old monk, in the third person.
+“Once, Virgil Skyy was sitting beside Virgil Blue on a misty morning,” said the old monk, in the third person.
 “Jango stood and pat dew from his robes.
 ‘Virgil Blue, have you considered retirement?’

 “Virgil Blue said nothing.